hiddengz/Python-Games/lessons/07_Projects/05_Lunar_Lander/README.md

    - A very smooth, slow landing earns more points than a rough or fast one.

 6. **Game Over**:
-   - The game ends when the player runs out of fuel or crashes the module a certain number of times (depending on the version).
+   - The game ends when the player runs out of fuel or crashes the lander (depending on the version).

 7. **Continuous Play**:
    - If the player lands successfully, the game may offer additional landing opportunities with reduced fuel and increased difficulty.